Starcounter/Docs/guides/transactions/running-background-jobs/README.md

 where:
 * `Action action`: procedure to execute on scheduler.
 * `Boolean waitForCompletion = false`: optional flag to wait for the `action` to complete synchronously.
 * `Byte schedulerId = StarcounterEnvironment.InvalidSchedulerId`: optional parameter to select the scheduler, on which the `action` is going to run.
-This parameter is for advanced usage only.
+This parameter is for advanced usage.

 To determine if current thread is on scheduler call `StarcounterEnvironment.IsOnScheduler()`.
 To determine the amount of schedulers in your database call `StarcounterEnvironment.SchedulerCount`.
 To get current scheduler id call `StarcounterEnvironment.CurrentSchedulerId` (in case if calling thread is not on Starcounter scheduler the value `StarcounterEnvironment.InvalidSchedulerId` is returned).